aaronditto/fizzbuzz/instructions.md

  (Integer is 10 because there were 10 numbers that were not altered in any way).

+Tag your repo `step3` when you have completed this stage of the implementation.

 ###Step 4 (bonus step and not required)

 Refactor your implementation to use the `yield` keyword avaailable in modern versions of Firefox.

+Tag your repo `step4` when you have completed this stage of the implementation.

 ###Notes